mbrownnycnyc/oscptrainingnotes/framework.md

 My background:

 I've been a functional IT dude since 2005, having a computer hobby since the late '90s.
-I have a CISSP and have good technical know-how, but have been both an infarstructure and security generalist (which includes L1/L2 incident response activities, security engineering, vulnerability assessments, pentest remediations, etc).
+I have a CISSP and have good technical know-how, but have been both an infrastructure and security generalist (which includes L1/L2 incident response activities, security engineering, vulnerability assessments, pentest remediations, NIST framework auditing, etc).

-I now have a baby, so I'm trying to be practical as I can't realistically site and study for "127 hours" in 30 days.
+I now have a baby, so I'm trying to be practical as I can't realistically study for "127 hours" in 30 days.

 1. I watched this video: https://www.youtube.com/watch?v=V5sL0KQ0Usk